feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[4]]$agent_id
-#> [1] "63f9bc52-3a5b-4fbb-a692-4fde55c9bedd"
+#> [1] "d6c3e5b0-8814-4ad2-b1b0-b8b220b9d6d1"
 #>
 #> [[4]]$agent_name
 #> [1] "ceo2"
 #>
 #> [[4]]$response
-#> Your proposal to rapidly scale with high-impact visibility through lavish
-#> events and elite partnerships directly conflicts with my strict budget
+#> Their proposal involves heavy spending which directly conflicts with my strict
-#> constraints, so I propose a focused approach using affordable local German
-#> organic markets and food fairs, paired with engaging storytelling via
-#> budget-friendly social media content created by micro-influencers passionate
+#> requirement to keep the marketing budget low.
+Large-scale pop-up stores,
+#> extensive influencer collaborations, festival sponsorships, and high-profile PR
+#> campaigns will be very costly and exceed my budget constraints.
+#>
+#> Counterproposal: Implement a lean marketing approach focusing on targeted
+#> digital ads in Germany and collaboration with select micro-influencers in the
+#> food and health niche to promote authenticity and health benefits of Ouergla
-#> about natural foods, to steadily build brand recognition and grow exports
+#> dates, while leveraging cost-effective local food events to build brand
-#> sustainably over the next two years.
+#> awareness with minimal expenditure.
+#>
+#> Would you agree this better aligns with my budget priorities?
 #>
 #>
 #> [[5]]